duydat1412/mod-installer-ipa/README.md

 ### v1.0 (2025-12-16)
 - ✅ Initial release
-- ✅ Auto game finder
+- ✅ Auto game finder with root access
 - ✅ Mod pack scanner
 - ✅ Backup/restore system
-- ✅ Progress tracking
+- ✅ Real-time progress tracking
-- ✅ 6 folder mappings support
+- ✅ 6 folder mappings (167+ files)
+- ✅ Filza-like entitlements

 ---

-## ⚖️ Legal
+## ⚖️ Legal Disclaimer

 **Educational purposes only.**

-- ❌ Không unlock premium skins không sở hữu
+- ❌ Do NOT unlock premium skins you don't own
-- ❌ Không vi phạm game ToS
+- ❌ Do NOT violate game ToS intentionally
+- ❌ Do NOT distribute modded content
-- ✅ Chỉ dùng cho custom content TỰ TẠO
+- ✅ Only for custom textures YOU created
+- ✅ Offline testing / personal use

 **Use at your own risk.**